 Tips to boost your immune system

 In the current pandemic, “How to increase immunity?”
 “What are immunity-boosting foods?”
-“How to improve immunity?”
+“Tips to boost immunity?”
 “Foods that help you boost your immune system?” are some of the most searched queries.
 There are many ways to boost your immunity naturally or by supplements.
 Let us discuss what immunity boosters you should include in your daily diet.
 But first let us begin by understanding how the immune system works?

 What happens when the immune system is weak?